...Open, Fair Decision Making

 Past Projects

 San Jose Living Wage Ordinance.
 WPUSA was instrumental in helping create the city's first Living Wage Policy and played a critical role in helping craft the 2008 Living Wage Ordinance for the San Jose Airport.
 We were instrumental in expanding the living wage to cover San Jose International Airport workers.
-Today, over 8,000 San Jose workers benefit from a living wage.
+Today, more than 8,000 San Jose workers benefit from a living wage.
 Read "Building a Better Airport".

 City of San Jose’s Competition Policy.
 In response to the city’s budget deficit and concerns over the recession, the City of San Jose has considered significant privatization and outsourcing of government services.
 Working Partnerships USA researched the impact of outsourcing and explored policies to protect the quality of City services and to retain quality jobs for City workers.
 Armed with this information, we actively participated in the City Council Committee stakeholder process and helped to reshape the City’s draft policy.
 The end result was a policy that safeguards against poor decision-making and negative impacts on city service quality.